vippsas/userinfo-api/userinfo-api-guide.md

 **Please note:** There are some special cases where the `sub` will change for a user:

-* If a user deletes the Vipps or MobilePay profile and creates a new one.
+* If a user deletes the Vipps MobilePay profile and creates a new one.
 * If a user changes the phone number or creates a new user.

 ## Flows